protocol/CryptoEconLab/open_problems/analytics/filecoin_onboarding_forecast.md

-# Detection of collusion communities in the FIL+ program
+# Forecasting storage onboarding in the Filecoin Network

 ## Introduction to the problem